ltrinh74123/Image_classification/README.md

 - Relu Activation function is used in the hidden layers to introduce non-linearity and mitigate the vanishing gradient problem, enabling the network to learn complex relationships.
 - Softmax output Activation function is used in the output layer to convert raw scores into a probability distribution.
 This ensures the probability outputs sum to 1, making it suitable for multi-class classification.

-### Performance
+### Baseline Performance

 Unfortunately, we can see below that while the accuracy in the training data is increasing rapidly as the epoch increases whereas the performance on the testing dataset plateaus at around epoch 4, indicating that the model is overfitting.
-A similiar problem is faced in the loss function as the validation dataset decreases before increasing again
+A similiar problem is faced in the loss function as the validation dataset decreases before increasing again.

 ![image](https://github.com/user-attachments/assets/b185e10f-5e4d-4b0c-adc9-65641b7ab05b)